Archive for November, 2006

 No flag raising in Kandahar

-from Afghanistan accompanied a story about the lost cause that is becoming the US trying to impose a Western will upon Afghanistan.
-With pictures like this I’m convinced that plucky photo editors are able once in awhile to subvert the official message of their bosses.
+This recent photo from Afghanistan accompanied a story about the lost cause that is becoming the US trying to impose a Western will upon Afghanistan.
+With pictures like this I’m convinced that … Continue reading

 An impeachable “Right to Exist”